 If any of these exceptions apply, then the servicer must provide the payoff statement within a reasonable amount of time.

 You can also send a notice of error disputing the accuracy of any payoff statement you receive, if you think the amount is incorrect.
 Federal mortgage servicing regulations require the servicer to correct the error, if there is one, within seven days (excluding legal public holidays, Saturdays, and Sundays).
+(To learn more about how to make your servicer correct an error or provide you with important information, read How to Dispute Mortgage Servicer Errors.)

 If your servicer doesn’t respond to the notice of error, you should consult with an attorney who can help you enforce your rights.